 - Kain really is a sociopathic hero, in that he was afflicted with some kind of mental illness seconds after he was born, making him megalomaniacal, anti-social (in the psychological sense of the term), and incapable of empathy.
 However, despite being a Villain Protagonist, he's the only real hope Nosgoth's got.

-- Kratos from God Of War.
+- Kratos from God of War Series.
 In some games he's a somewhat-tragic Byronic Hero, in others he's just a rampaging deicide machine, but no matter what he's on a Roaring Rampage of Revenge and anyone in his way is going to be splattered on the walls, regardless of consequences.

-- Alex Mercer from Prototype is a very complex case, but he ends up being well-intentioned in the end, saving New York from destruction.
-Doesn't prevent him from being an Axe Crazy Psycho Prototype who savagely kills his enemies, consumes people (though the player can choose whether to eat civilians or not) and has a hard backstory behind him.
-By the time the second game rolls around he's definitely no longer a hero - but bizarrely no longer a sociopath, either.
+- Alex Mercer from [PROTOTYPE] is a very complex case, but he ends up being well-intentioned in the end, saving New York from destruction.
+It doesn't prevent him from being an Axe-Crazy Psycho Prototype who savagely kills his enemies, consumes people (though the player can choose whether to eat civilians or not) and has a hard backstory behind him.
+By the time the second game rolls around he's definitely no longer a hero - but no longer a sociopath, either.

-- While the original Vault Hunters of Borderlands toed the line (especially Brick), most of the New Vault Hunters in the sequel qualify big time.
-Axton is a Glory Hound who committed treason against his government and purposefully puts his allies in danger just so he can look like a "badass", Salvador is a complete psychopath and cannibal, and Zer0 is a Blood Knight assassin who will kill anyone if the price and challenge is right.
-Even Maya and Gaige, easily the most moral of the New Vault Hunters, are more than willing to viciously taunt their enemies, making Maya a Type 2 antiheroines with hints of Type 3 and Gaige a Type 3.
+- While the original Vault Hunters of Borderlands toed the line (especially Brick), most of the new Vault Hunters in the sequel qualify big time.
+Axton is a Glory Hound who committed treason against his superiors and purposefully puts his allies in danger just so he can look like a badass, Salvador has way too much fun slaughtering his way across Pandora, and Zer0 is a Blood Knight assassin who will kill anyone if the price and challenge is right.
+Even Maya and Gaige, easily the most moral of the new Vault Hunters, are more than willing to viciously taunt their enemies, making Maya a Type 2 antiheroine with hints of Type 3 and Gaige a Type 3.

 - Guybrush Threepwood, especially in Monkey Island 2: LeChuck's Revenge, where just about everything he does, from stealing, to framing people, to blatantly cheating at things, is a jerkass move.
 Many fans of the series enjoy the sheer feeling of power this game provides.